avnirao/goGreen/lib/climatiq_api/api_info.md

  - 'co2e_unit' provides the unit in which the co2e field is expressed

 ## Data Versioning
 See https://www.climatiq.io/docs/api-reference/data-version for more info.
-By default, EmissionFactors use ^19.
+EmissionFactors sets this value by default.

  - For repeatable results, choose the latest fixed version.
 This is currently: 19
  - For up-to-date emission factors, use the latest dynamic version.
 This is currently: ^19